Andrea Rocca was born in Rome and moved to London in 1988, where he pursued his interest in composing electro-acoustic music studying with John White.

 As a guitarist with John White’s electronic and object trouvè ensemble he has performed in venues such as the Hayward Gallery, the Musee de l’ Art in Paris and the Knitting Factory in New York.

-He started writing music for feature length films in 1997 with Marco Risi’s L’Ultimo Capodanno.
+He started writing music for feature length films in 1997 with Marco Risi’s L’Ultimo Capodanno (Kaputt Mundi).

 From 2004 to 2010 he composed extensively for UK television, with works for Channel4, BBC1, BBC2 and Channel 5.
 In 2010 he scored Luigi Lo Cascio’s award winning theatre production La Caccia and the contemporary dance production Frames for Toronto based company Zata Omm Dance Projects.
-In 2014 he collaborated again with Luigi Lo Cascio on a stage production, scoring his free adaptation of Othello, which toured Italy throughout 2014 and 2015 and garnered excellent reviews.
+In 2014 he collaborated again with Luigi Lo Cascio on a stage production, scoring his free adaptation of Othello, which was shown in two of Italy’s foremost theatres, the Piccolo Strehler in Milan and the Teatro Quirino in Rome.

-In 2016 he scored Il Sole e gli Sguardi, based on Pierpaolo Pasolini’s poetry, which debuted at the Magnolfi Theatre in Prato in May 2016 and is currently on tour.
+In 2016 he scored Il Sole e gli Sguardi, based on Pierpaolo Pasolini’s poetry, which debuted at the Magnolfi Theatre in Prato in May 2016 and toured throughout Italy.

 His work for dance theatre includes 8 Ways from Mara for Zata Omm , premiered in Toronto’s Enwave Theatre in October 2011, Traces, shown at the CanAsian International Dance Festival in February 2012 and Crepuscular, which was staged at Dusk Dances in July 2012.